 All of our groundbreaking research takes place in industry-level, state-of-the-art research labs and centers—our department has two research centers and thirteen research labs.
 The Galvin Center for Electricity Innovation boasts Illinois Tech's microgrid technology, and the Medical Imaging Research Center builds devices, algorithms, and software methods for MRIs, phase-contrasts, X-rays, mammography, CTs, and PETs to address diseases such as Alzheimer's, heart disease, and various forms of cancer.

-- 480 students enrolled in our programs, including 278 undergraduate and 202 graduate
+- 483 students enrolled in our programs, including 270 undergraduate students and 213 graduate students

 The ECE department has been enjoying steady research and academic growth in terms of research expenditure, graduation rate, and job placement.
 These accomplishments are due to our dedicated faculty and engaged student body.